cballou/jQuery-Lightweight-Lightbox-Plugin/README.md

 # Lightweight Lightbox jQuery Plugin #

 Lightweight is a very minimal jQuery lightbox/modal plugin; hence the name.
 One popular aspect of lightweight is that it requires no additional CSS on your part as it generates inline styles on the fly when new modals are created.
+It's minimalism is what gives you the greatest flexibility.
+For instance, you can load your own static HTML via AJAX and have it displayed in the lightbox (advanced example).

 There's a number of configuration options and easy to read code, so you can override to your hearts content.